owlbarn/tutorial/book/optimisation/README.md

 Repeat this process until a stopping condition is met, such as the update is smaller than a threshold.

+Among the descent methods, the *Gradient Descent* method is one of the most widely used algorithms to perform optimisation and the most common way to optimize neural networks. we will talk about it in the Neural Network chapter.

-Based on this process, *Gradient Descent* method uses the function gradient to decide its direction $d$.
+Based on this process, Gradient Descent method uses the function gradient to decide its direction $d$.
 The precess can be described as:

 1. calculate a descent direction $-\nabla~f(x_n)$;